chili1k/trailer/README.md

 make monitor
 ```

 To exit the monitor use C k.
+To pause monitor press C ESC.
 Monitor is actually screen.

 ## Calibration
 **Reset arduino before doing calibration!**